USS Lagarto: 14 February

 Lagarto began her easterly approach for the attack at 05:50 on 14 February 1945.
 "No likelihood of bright eastern sky today", her commanding officer later recounted, "all heavy gray overcast and seas less favorable to gun firing."
 Going to "battle surface" 15 minutes later, Lagarto opened fire on the right-hand vessel at 5600 yd, swinging to the right to bring both of her 5 in mounts to bear, "cold seas washing over [the] gun crews."
 The Japanese fought back more spiritedly than the day before.
-"Return fire heavier than yesterday", Latta noted in his patrol report, "but targets slower getting underway."
+"Return fire heavier than yesterday", Latta noted in his patrol report, "but targets slower getting under way."
 Sennet reported numerous holes in her superstructure and one man wounded from the "extremely accurate" fire, but Lagarto emerged from the encounter unscathed.
-Haddock fired one torpedo at 300 yd at one of the guardboats, but missed.
-Lagarto and Sennet, having expended the last of their 5 in ammunition, broke off the action by 07:00 and stood away from the scene of the action, leaving behind one guardboat, No.3 Kanno Maru (98 tons), damaged.
+Haddock fired one torpedo at 300 yd at one of the guard boats, but missed.
+Lagarto and Sennet, having expended the last of their 5 in ammunition, broke off the action by 07:00 and stood away from the scene of the action, leaving behind one guard boat, No.3 Kanno Maru (98 tons), damaged.